square/square-connect-go-sdk/swagger/docs/LoyaltyApi.md

 > CreateLoyaltyRewardResponse CreateLoyaltyReward(ctx, body)
 CreateLoyaltyReward

 Creates a loyalty reward.
 In the process, the endpoint does following:  - Uses the `reward_tier_id` in the request to determine the number of points  to lock for this reward.  - If the request includes `order_id`, it adds the reward and related discount to the order.
 After a reward is created, the points are locked and  not available for the buyer to redeem another reward.
-For more information, see  [Loyalty rewards](https://developer.squareup.com/docs/docs/loyalty-api/overview/#loyalty-overview-loyalty-rewards).

 ### Required Parameters